nholthaus/units/README.md

 Unit conversions between equivalent types are optimized away completely, and generate no machine code.

-Defining new units is simple, as they can be recusively defined as ratio of previously-defined units in a way that mimicks natural language and is highly readable:
+Defining new units is simple, as they can be recursively defined as ratio of previously-defined units in a way that mimics natural language and is highly readable:

 	namespace time
 	{